+Operating: Jan-Dec 2021

-Type : Logie Operating: Jan-Dec 2020 Performance: Good Verified: No
+Verified: No

-The fish counter on the Maine is a logie restivity counter operating four channels which span the river giving a total count.
+The fish counter on the Maine is a logic restivity counter operating four channels which span the river giving a total count.
 The counter weir is located upstream of "Marshell's bridge" and was commissioned in late 2009.
 The counter site is six miles from the sea but only half a mile upstream of the intertidal zone.

-The counter has operated well for the 2020 season as a result of the completion of upgrades to the connections.
+The counter has operated well for the 2021 season because of the completion of upgrades to the connections.
 The site has had extensive upgrades to the recording equipment and installation of high-definition cameras.
-The counter was checked and reconfigured a number of times during the year to ensure the best count possible was available.
+The counter was checked and reconfigured several times during the year to ensure the best count possible was being achieved.
 Significant debris crossing and getting lodged on the weir has caused an increase in the number of events being recorded.
 The construction of the weir, which has precast crumps, has significant background noise which affects the accuracy of the counter.
 The data from this weir has been downgraded to unverified due to the level of background noise on the weir.
-The department engineers are assessing the weir and significant repairs are proposed once a report is available.
+Additional repairs to two electrodes on the third and fourth crumps are now required, and these will be carried out in low water conditions as soon as feasible.